Annette Lemieux: Work

 In 2017, awarded with the Maud Morgan Prize Lemieux had the space to exhibit her work at the Museum of Fine Arts Boston.
 In an article about the exhibition, Lemieux remarks that she did not intend for her work to come out as political commentary, but due to the current political climate after the United States 2016 elections, viewers could not help but feel their current worries and the tensions reflected in Lemieux's work.
 Lemieux remarked that what she creates are "duets," taking objects from different places and times and blending them together, leaving her 2017 exhibit, "hair-raising polarity between peril and play."

 Lemieux has also revised her works as the Global Correspondent reported, "The Day after the election last November, Lemieux e-emailed the Whitney Museum of America Art and instructed them to upend her piece 'Left Right Left Right."
 The raised fists in 30 photolithography now point downward."
 As Lemieux remarked that she created the piece in a time of optimism and felt that the piece needed reflect the time rather than a past moment.

 Lemieux is represented by Elizabeth Dee Gallery in New York.

+In 2022, the Venezuelan curator Mario Pérez invited her to intervene the deteriorated basements of the Residential Complex of Parque Central in Caracas where she recreated a zen garden, the piece was called Dry Garden, an ephemeral installation which was latter recreated in the second stage of the event at the Museum of Fine Arts of Caracas during the first edition of the project titled Without Stars, the show included Meyer Vaisman, Nikola Uzunovski, Régulo Pérez, Eduardo Azuaje and Mario Pérez.

+In 2024, Annette Lemieux participated in Without Stars 2, the show took place at the Experimental Exhibition Room of the Museum of fine Arts of Caracas, it was completely illuminated with emergency lamps and included the work titled No words/Sin palabras.
+The exhibition included Kishio Suga, Meyer Vaisman, Annette Lemieux, Eduardo Azuaje and Mario Pérez who also curated the project.